danlynn/wkhtmltos3/README.md

 This image will execute [wktmltoimage](https://wkhtmltopdf.org) to render an html page specified by an URL to a jpg image and then upload that image to s3.

-Note: The current version only supports rendering to jpg images.
+Note: The current version only supports rendering images.
 Stay tuned for a future release that also supports rendering to PDF.

 `wkhtmltopdf/wkhtmltoimage 0.12.4 + aws-sdk 2.48.0 + imagemagick 8:6.8.9.9-5+deb8u8 + node 6.10.2`